sarathchandrikak/Business-Analyst/Machine Learning/Evaluation Metrics.md

 ```math
    Precision = TP / TP + FP
 ```
+   * Avoiding false positives is more important than encountering false negatives.

 Recall
    * It is defined as ratio of values predicted as positives to total number of positives.
+   * Out of all positive values, how many did the machine predicted as positive.

 ```math
    Recall = TP / TP + FN
 ```
+   * Avoiding false negatives is prioritised over encountering false positives.

-## 👉 F1 Mean
+## 👉 F1 Score

 Harmonic mean of Precision and Recall.
-It is maximum when precision = recall
+Since its the mean, it is maximum when precision = recall.
+More the F1 Score better is the model.

+## 👉 Thresholding

+Calculating the probabilities of TPR, TNR, FPR and FNR by modifying the threshold values instead of changing the model.

+## 👉 AUC ROC

+* AUC stands for area under the curve.
+* ROC stands for Receiver Operating Characteristic.
+* AUC ROC implies area under the ROC curve.
+* It is used as an evaluation metric for binary classification.
+* This metric gives the trade off between the true positives and false positives.